 - Loss of companionship of a loved one who has died from a head injury

 If you or someone you love is suffering because of a serious brain injury that was the fault of someone who should have known better, please reach out to Lee Injury Law, LLC for a free consultation.
-Our personal injury lawyer understands South Carolina law and will treat your brain injury case with the care and determination you deserve.
+Our personal injury lawyer understands South Carolina brain injury law and will treat your brain injury case with the care and determination you deserve.

 Should Your Hire Our Columbia Brain Injury Lawyer?